 A website is a lot like a giant net used for fishing.
 It can capture a lot of visitors and out of those visitors, there should be some potential leads.
 With clear and concise calls to action, those visitors with even a slight interest in what you are offering should reach out to find out more.
 These leads are generated when you are busy, not at work, or sleeping.

-Now you know why a website is important for small business.
+Now you know why a website is important for small businesses.
 Essentially, with the technology available to us these days, a website is one of the most effective ways to reach a customer base that may otherwise not know you are in business.
-The importance of a website for small business goes beyond being simply a glossy brochure for your business, but rather it becomes a vital part of your business operation.
+The importance of a website for small businesses goes beyond being simply a glossy brochure for your business, rather it becomes a vital part of your business operation.